Overcoming Trials

 He waits with open arms to catch us when we fall.
 His character has not changed.
 He is reliable to reach out and take hold of us.
 You are never all alone in this wide world; underneath are the everlasting arms.

-A Free Devotional Book for When You Feel All Alone in Life:
+A Free Resource for When You Feel All Alone in the World

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.